Moving From Blogger To Wordpress – Maintaining Permalinks, Traffic & SEO

 Thanks in advance.

-Albert on February 28, 2009
+Albert February 28, 2009

 @ Rahul Bansal: Thanks for sharing… I got the solution for moving blogger to WordPress.
 Let me check…?

-vaibhavkanwal on March 1, 2009
+vaibhavkanwal March 1, 2009

-I wish I’d known this earlier, I shifted my blog from Blogger to Wordpress and deleted by blog at blogger!
+I wish I’d known this earlier, I shifted my blog from Blogger to WordPress and deleted by blog at blogger!
 This has resulted in a couple of deadlinks in the search engine index.
 Sigh!

-Mike on March 4, 2009
+Mike March 4, 2009

 Thanks for the excellent tutorial here.
 I recently switched from blogger to wordpress using your instructions.
 Instead of redirecting traffic from my blogger blog, I just went in on the settings and told it not to be indexed by search engines.
 Are there any problems with doing it that way?
 Just curious.
 Thanks again.

-Aditya on March 9, 2009
+Aditya March 9, 2009

 Even I started my blog bloggers only.
 But to do quallity blogging I opened a blog in wordpress with a domain.